miho/VRL-Documentation/vrl-studio/using-the-shell.md

 ## Executing Commands ##

-As a first example, type `println "Hello, Shell"`.
-And press `Enter`.
+As a first example, type `println "Hello, Shell"` and press `Enter`.
 It will show the following output:

     VRL:> println "Hello, Shell"
     Hello, Shell